MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

     1. Enable Defender for Storage on the storage account with the Sensitivity Data Discovery feature enabled.

-    Sensitive data discovery scans for sensitive information within the first 24 hours when enabled at the storage account level or when a new storage account is created under a subscription protected by this feature at the subscription level.
-Following this initial scan, the service will scan for sensitive information every 7 days from the time of enablement.
+    Sensitive data discovery scans for sensitive information within the first 24 hours.
+This occurs when you enable it at the storage account level or create a new storage account under a subscription protected by this feature at the subscription level.
+Following this initial scan, the service scans for sensitive information every seven days from the time of enablement.

     > [!NOTE]
     > If you enable the feature and then add sensitive data on the days after enablement, the next scan for that newly added data will occur within the next 7-day scanning cycle, depending on the day of the week the data was added.
 1. Change access level:

-    1. Return to the Containers blade.
+    1. Return to the **Containers** pane.

     1. Right-click on the **test-container** and select **Change the access level**.